ninchat/nameq/README.md

 In other words, information about each host implementing a feature is contained in a directory named after the feature, and the files are named after the hosts' IP addresses.
-The files contain feature parameters as a JSON document.
-File are creation, modification and removal is atomic; e.g. inotify can be used to monitor changes in real time.
+The files contain feature parameters as JSON.
+File creation, modification and removal is atomic; e.g. inotify can be used to monitor changes in real time.

 ## Dependencies